-First proposed by black educators and the Black United Students at Kent University in 1969, Black History Month, celebrated annually in February in the US, is an opportunity to celebrate Black voices, achievements, and to reflect on the central role of African Americans throughout US history.
+First proposed by black educators and the Black United Students at Kent State University in 1969, Black History Month, celebrated annually in February in the US, is an opportunity to celebrate Black voices, achievements, and to reflect on the central role of African Americans throughout US history.
 Princeton University Press is proud to publish books that engage with serious issues and ideas relating to Black experiences.
-Check out our recommended reading, and throughout the month, visit this space for an Ideas piece by Eddie R. Cole and a podcast with Joseph C. Ewoodzie.
+Check out our recommended reading, and throughout the month, visit this space for Ideas from our authors Korey Garibaldi, Janet Dees, Matthew Clair, and more.

 When #BlackLivesMatter emerged in 2013, it animated the most consequential Black-led mobilization since the civil rights and Black power era.
 Today, the hashtag turned rallying cry is but one expression of a radical reorientation toward Black politics, protest, and political thought.
 To Build a Black Future examines the spirit and significance of this insurgency, offering a revelatory account of a new political culture—responsive to pain, suffused with joy, and premised on care—emerging from the centuries-long arc of Black rebellion, a tradition that traces back to the Black slave.

 In Impermanent Blackness, Korey Garibaldi explores interracial collaborations in American commercial publishing—authors, agents, and publishers who forged partnerships across racial lines—from the 1910s to the 1960s.
 Garibaldi shows how aspiring and established Black authors and editors worked closely with white interlocutors to achieve publishing success, often challenging stereotypes and advancing racial pluralism in the process.